ClickCease

 Mass Layoffs at Twitter Raise Questions

 The California Worker Adjustment and Retraining Notification Act, also known as the WARN Act, requires that an employer with more than 100 employees must provide 60 days’ advanced notice before a mass layoff “affecting 50 or more employees at a single site of employment.”
-On Thursday night, several Twitter employees filed a class action lawsuit alleging Twitter violates the WARN Act because it did not provide them with the legally-required notification.
+On Thursday night, several Twitter employees filed an employment class action lawsuit alleging Twitter violates the WARN Act because it did not provide them with the legally-required notification.

 A number of Twitter employees began posting on the platform Thursday night and Friday morning, saying they had already been locked out of their company email accounts ahead of the planned layoff notification.
 CNN reports that some employees shared blue hearts and salute emojis, indicating they were out of the company.